 The 1960s and subsequent decades are represented in special documentation by publications of the following artists: Tadeusz Kantor, Józef Robakowski, Andrzej Partum, Anastazy B. Wiśniewski, Antoni Mikołajczyk, Zbigniew Dłubak and collections documenting activities of artist groups, such as Łódź Kaliska, Galeria Wymiany [Exchange Gallery], Galeria Wschodnia [East Gallery], Galeria Czyszczenie Dywanów [Carpet Cleaning Gallery], Warsztat Formy Filmowej [Film Form Studio], "Construction in Process", and others.

-The Documentation Department holds also an equally interesting collection of digital and analogue photography which is systematically digitalised like, e.g., documentation of exhibitions organised between 1930 and 2008 including over a dozen thousand photographs and a complete set of photographs of objects from the museum collection which is systematically growing and made available for publication purposes.
+The Documentation Department holds also an equally interesting collection of digital and analogue photography, which is systematically digitalised, like, e.g., documentation of exhibitions organised between 1930 and 2008, including over a dozen thousand photographs and a complete set of photographs of objects from the museum collection, which is systematically expanded and made available for publication purposes.
 Documentary photography of exhibitions and events held at the museum is supplemented with selected documentation of exhibitions depicting artistic life in Łódź.

-Since 2011, the ms Library has been co-operating with the central catalogue of Polish research and academic libraries – NUKAT.
+Since 2011, the MS Library has been co-operating with the Union Catalog of Polish Research Library Collections – NUKAT.

 phone: +48 42 633 97 90 ext.
 56